Top 7 things to do in Bucharest in only 24 hours

-Try the Romanian traditional food and drinks.
+5. Try the Romanian traditional food and drinks.
 What and Where?

 Folks, it’s time to be serious now.
 We are about to talk about food.
 Before coming to Romania it is important to leave your diet home as the Romanian motto for food goes like this: “The best vegetable is meat!”
 The traditional dishes are deeply rooted in the Balcanic traditions, this being also the place where influences from both the Orient and Occident meet.

-Do not hesitate to try a shot of “Palinca” which is basically a pretty strong brandy or one of the Romanian wines from the Dealu Mare, Jidvei, Murfatlar, Purcari or Cotnari wine cellars.
+Do not hesitate to try a shot of “Palinca” which is basically a pretty strong brandy or one of the Romanian wines from the Dealu Mare, Jidvei, Murfatlar, Purcari, or Cotnari wine cellars.
 Some of them can very easily compete with the wines from Bordeaux or Tuscany.

-Act like a local: street pastry and teahouses
+6. Act like a local: street pastry and teahouses

-If visit Bucharest, probably you will notice the large number of street stores where pastry is made and sold to passengers.
+If visit Bucharest, probably you will notice a large number of street stores where pastry is made and sold to passengers.
 You need to know that for a snack, this type of food is very popular among Romanians (so, not only in Bucharest).
 The most requested and by consequence, the most consumed pastry is the simple pretzel which is also very cheap, 1 Leu (0.22 Euro).
-You can also choose from apple strudel, cheese strudel, cheese pie, apple pie or a “covridog” (an interesting combination between hot dog and pretzel dough).
+You can also choose from apple strudel, cheese strudel, cheese pie, apple pie, or a “covridog” (an interesting combination between the hot dog and pretzel dough).

 Tea is another thing that Bucharest citizens are keen about no matter the season.
 There are very nice teahouses in the city with beautiful gardens and special sortiments of tea and cookies.
-After a long walk in the city a short break at a teahouse is just perfect.
+After a long walk in the city, a short break at a teahouse is just perfect.
 Which are the best ones?
-Infinitea, Bohemia Tea House, Green Tea House, Ramayana Cafe, La un ceai, Joie de Vivre, Acuarela, Serendipity Coffee & Tea and many, many others.
+Infinitea, Bohemia Tea House, Green Tea House, Ramayana Cafe, La un ceai, Joie de Vivre, Acuarela, Serendipity Coffee & Tea, and many, many others.

-Visit the Old City Center
+7. Visit the Old City Center

 We know, there are many things to experience in only 24 hours in Bucharest.
 Do not be discouraged, though.
-With a proper planning, you can do it on your own or you can choose the relaxing way of joining a small group Bucharest city tour with a local tour guide who will give you the best insight of the city and will help you to enjoy your time spent here.
+With proper planning, you can do it on your own or you can choose the relaxing way of joining a small group Bucharest city tour with a local tour guide who will give you the best insight of the city and will help you to enjoy your time spent here.